pik4ez-canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 ----------------
 The Vault charm has documentation on how to initialise it `here <https://charmhub.io/vault-k8s/docs/h-getting-started?channel=1.15/beta>`__.
 But an abridged version of the steps are provided here.

-Install the Vault CLI client and the ``yq`` tool.
+Install the Vault CLI client.

 .. code:: bash

     sudo snap install vault
-    sudo snap install yq

 To communicate with the Vault server we now need to setup 3 environment variables: